SunConnect Djerba Aqua Resort

 - Travel date: 21st September 2006

 This is not a hotel for the British.
 Eve...

+"This is not a hotel for the British.
+Everything about this hotel is aimed at the French (all inclusive) bit like a French Butlins, with all the games in the pool and evening entertainment and menu in French.
 Nice hotel and room, (few cockroaches) private beach (clean) but nothing to do being a Muslim country you can't go down the pub (none) taxi's are cheap but not many places of interest on the island.
 Sorry but we'd not go again."

 - Travel date: 19th September 2006

 Me and my family went to Djerba in late ...

+"Me and my family went to Djerba in late may it was a late deal and we was very pleased with it the staff were so friendly they spoke mainly French but most spoke a little English.
 I have been on many holidays in my life to places all over the world but I must say that Djerbe palace was the best, I hope to go back in the very near future to return my thanks to Hatem and all the others entertainers.
 I definitely recommend this holiday to any one any age its is definitely at the top with beautiful scenes Djerba is the place to be. "

 - Travel date: 9th September 2006

 Dear oh dear, where do I start?
 My boyf...